OpenDDD/dddmelb-website/content/opportunity-program.md

 How to apply
 All information will be kept confidential except the review committee.
 You’ll be notified of the result no matter the outcome.

+<a href="https://goo.gl/forms/oUIJjsPuyW3RB5QB3" class="btn agenda">Apply Here</a>

-Applications close: TBC
+Applications close: 18th June
-Application notification: TBC
+Application notification: 25th June

 ## How can I tell you care about inclusion?
 Our approach to diversity and inclusion is multidimensional, spanning much further than the Opportunity Ticket program.